PrashantMohta/ModdingDocs/IdeExtensions/BuildTools/HKBU/reflect-helper.md

 - Supports generics.

 Defects:
-- No quick access to singleton objects
+- No quick access to singleton objects.
-- Does not carry HookHelper
+- Does not carry HookHelper.

 #### Comparison to [HKReflect](https://github.com/Clazex/HKReflect)

-- TODO (not released yet)
+Advantages:
+- Can be used with almost any assembly.
+- Has most of the private types.
+- Can use reflect type to completely replace original type

+Defects:
+- No quick access to singleton objects.